 While experimenting with electronics in his father's country estate at Pontecchio, he successfully managed to send wireless signals over a distance of one and a half miles.
 He later took his experimental apparatus to England in 1896 and was soon granted the first patent for wireless telegraphy.

 Marconi would further refine the technology over time.

 For his work in the field of radio communications, Marconi would become a household name as well as a Nobel Prize-winning inventor.

 26. James Clerk Maxwell was also a great engineer

 Another of the world's greatest engineers is James Clerk Maxwell.
 Scottish by birth, Maxwell would become a leading figure in mathematical physics.

 One of his most notable contributions to the world, and history, was his formulation of the classical theory of electromagnetic radiation.
-Was the first time electricity, magnetism, and the light was brought together in a unified explanation.
+This was the first time electricity, magnetism, and light were brought together in a unified explanation.

 His work has been described as the "second great unification in physics" after the groundbreaking work of Isaac Newton centuries prior.
 He is also widely considered to be the founder of modern electrical engineering.

 27. Soichiro Honda is a legend in automobile engineering

 Soichiro Honda is yet another of the greatest engineers of all time.
 A Japanese engineer and industrialist, he would establish the Honda Motor Company just after the end of the Second World War.